engn33r/curve-docs-1/docs/crvUSD/amm.md

 Currently, the admin fees of the AMMs are set to 0 to incentivize borrowers, as all the fees are given to liquidity providers who are the borrowers.

 If there are admin fees accumulated, they can't be claimed separately.
 Instead, they can only be claimed by also claiming the interest rate fees.
-This is done by calling `collect_fee()` on the controller contract
+This is done by calling `collect_fees()` on the controller contract

 ### `fee`